Isla de Maipo: Geography

-Economy

-Isla de Maipo is an agricultural community, primarily devoted to growing vines and other fruits typical of Mediterranean climate, such as lemons, avocados and apples. ¨The most important wineries in the town are De Martino (Santa Inés), Canepa, Viña Tarapacá, Santa Ema and Terramater.
-Also, there are other small companies that produce wine for bigger wineries.

-However, one of the most important problems in Isla de Maipo is still the unemployment and the small number of qualified jobs.

 Traditions

 One of its traditions is the Fiesta de La Virgen de La Merced.
 This feast is celebrated the last Sunday of September each year and attracts more than 80,000 pilgrims from all parts of the region, across the country and abroad.

-Also, La Fiesta de la Vendimia (Grape harvest feast) is celebrated every year, calling together local inhabitants and foreign tourists.
+La Fiesta de la Vendimia (a grape harvest feast) is celebrated every year, calling together local inhabitants and foreign tourists.
 The festival allows tourists to familiarize themselves with the culinary art of the commune, especially the high quality of its wines.
 The Plaza de Armas is converted into a large dining room, where one can hear folk and other varieties of music.

 Demographics

-According to the 2002 census of the National Statistics Institute, Isla de Maipo had 25,798 inhabitants (13,095 men and 12,703 women).
-Of these, 18,865 (73.1%) lived in urban areas and 6,933 (26.9%) in rural areas.
-The population grew by 26.8% (5,454 persons) between the 1992 and 2002 censuses.
+According to the 2017 census of the National Statistics Institute, Isla de Maipo had 36,219 inhabitants (18,051 men and 18,168 women).
+Of these, 26,941 (74.4%) lived in urban areas and 9,278 (25.6%) in rural areas.
+The population grew by 40.39% (10,421 persons) between the 2002 and 2017 censuses; during this period, the female population surpassed the male population, going from 49% to 50.2%.

 Administration

 As a commune, Isla de Maipo is a third-level administrative division of Chile administered by municipal council, headed by an alcalde who is directly elected every four years.
-For the years 2012-2016, the alcalde is Carlos Adasme Godoy (PDC), and his council members are:
+For the years 2021-2024, the mayor is Juan Pablo Olave Cambara (Ind.), and his council members are: